• Skip to primary navigation

 From ten years of research and development, Cosmic Crisp is the apple for any occasion!
 This sweet-tart dessert apple has a crunchy, juicy flesh that makes it perfect for eating on its own or adding to your favorite recipes.

-With an attractive red-green color and uniform shape and size, the Cosmic Crisp is sure to be a hit.
+With an attractive red-green color and uniform shape and size, the Cosmic Crisp will surely be a hit.

 Grown primarily in Central Washington State, where cooler temperatures are ideal, this apple is great for maintaining quality control and freshness during transport.